theicfire/makefiletutorial/newer_design/src/index.md

 ## Recursive use of make
 <!--  (Section 5.6) -->
-Recursively call a makefile.
-Use the special $(MAKE) instead of "make"
-because it will pass the make flags for you and won't itself be affected by them.
+To recursively call a makefile, use the special $(MAKE) instead of "make" because it will pass the make flags for you and won't itself be affected by them.
 ```makefile
 new_contents = "hello:\n\ttouch inside_file"
 all: